Congressional District # 07

 PEOPLES GAS LIGHT & COKE NORTH STAEPA ID# ILD982074775

-The North Station former Manufactured Gas Plant (MGP) site ("North Station site") is located in Chicago, Illinois, in the area bounded by North Crosby, West Division, and West Hobbie Streets and the North Branch Canal (part of the Chicago River system) in Section 4, Township 39 North, Range 14 East (Cook County).
+The North Station former Manufactured Gas Plant (MGP) site ("North Station site") is located in Chicago, Illinois, and is bounded by North Crosby, West Division, and West Hobbie Streets and the North Branch Canal (part of the Chicago River system).
 Land use near the site is mixed residential and industrial/commercial.
 The former MGP site consists of three parcels totaling approximately 8 acres.
-One of the parcels (adjacent to the canal and approximately 1.5 acres in size), which is referred to as the LaSalle Chestnut property, is currently vacant.
-Another parcel (approximately 5.5 acres) is currently owned by Commonwealth Edison and contains an electrical substation and associated buildings and towers.
-The third parcel (north of the LaSalle Chestnut property and less than 1 acre in size) is currently used as a storage yard for construction equipment.
+One parcel, the 1.5-acre LaSalle Chestnut property, is adjacent to the canal and is currently vacant.
+A second parcel, currently owned by Commonwealth Edison, is approximately 5.5 acres and contains an electrical substation and associated buildings and towers.
+The third parcel, which is north of the LaSalle Chestnut property and less than 1 acre in size, is currently used as a storage yard for construction equipment.

 The Chicago Gas Light and Coke Company built the MGP facility in 1868 for the production of coal gas.
 In 1887, production was converted to water gas.
-The MGP facility was closed in the early 1960s.
+The Peoples Gas Light and Coke Company (Peoples Gas) owned and closed the MGP facility in the early 1960s.
 The primary MGP structures included a 1.5 million cubic foot gas holder, two 500,000 cubic foot relief holders, and a 750,000-gallon oil tank as well as underground oil tanks, tar settling wells, a tar tank, a naphtha tank, tar extractors, oil condensers, pumps and scrubbers, an ash hopper, and various buildings.
 The parcel adjacent to the North Branch Canal was used for coal storage.

 Threats and Contaminants